-Pine camps will adhere to provincial and municipal public health guidelines as they continue to evolve, which which means the details in this handbook may change.
+Pine camps will adhere to provincial and municipal public health guidelines as they continue to evolve, which means the details in this handbook may change.
 We're continuing to closely monitor for updates and we're dedicated to communicating any changes to families as quickly as possible.
-Our Summer Camps Covid-19 webpage will be updated regularly and registered families will be emailed directly.